mjtanner-github/Rippin_Penny_for_Your_Thoughts_Social_Media_Database_Management_System/README.md

 GET         | `/api/users`         | Returns all users.
 GET         | `/api/users/:userId` | Returns a single user with userId.
 POST        | `/api/users`         | Creates the user encoded in the request body.
+PUT         | ``/api/users/:userId`| Modifies an exist user with information encoded in the request body.